 Anna Ruby Falls Trail: the hike

-Note: slippery rocks and fast moving water can be extremely dangerous!
+Note: slippery rocks and fast-moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.

-Post-hike: more outdoor adventures near Helen, GA
+More waterfall adventures near Helen, GA